varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 (content:references:soln-laes-start)=
 ## Linear algebraic equations
 Linear Algebraic Equations (LAEs) arise in many different engineering fields.
-In Chemical Engineering, these types of equations naturally arise from steady-state (or time-discretized) balances.
-Let's start by asking a simple question, when does a solution exist to the generic system of LAEs of the form:
+In Chemical Engineering, these equations naturally arise from steady-state (or time-discretized) balances.
+Let's start by asking a simple question: when does a solution exist to the generic system of LAEs of the form:

 ```{math}
 :label: eqn-general-system-laes